 Entrepreneurs and small businesses are increasingly opting to migrate their critical applications to the cloud.
 The benefits of doing so are quite evident; but, if you are not keeping a watchful eye, the cost of moving to the cloud can come with a hefty price tag.
-Let’s dive into learning pragmatic ways to reduce your cloud spend.
+So, let's dive into learning pragmatic ways to reduce your cloud spend.

 With every passing year, the rate of cloud adoption is increasing.
 More businesses are looking at moving over to the cloud.
-Gartner points out, “Through 2022, Gartner projects the market size and growth of the cloud services industry at three times the growth of overall IT services.”
+Gartner points out, "Through 2022, Gartner projects the market size and growth of the cloud services industry at three times the growth of overall IT services."
 There can be many advantages to move to the cloud.
 Some of the important ones are adaptability, better-coordinated work, flexibility, redundancy, and cost.
 As per Intuit, 80% of small businesses will move to the cloud in 2020, and there is a good reason for it.
-Of all the reasons to move to the cloud, the most prominent one is the potential cost savings.
+Of all the reasons to move to the cloud, the most prominent is potential cost savings.
 Small businesses are usually on a tight budget, so moving to the cloud makes sense.
 The cloud gives the ability to turn CapEx into OpEx and the flexibility to spend based on their need.
 Unfortunately, most businesses experience the opposite of cost savings.
 This dichotomy occurs due to their slight lack of experience in a new domain (cloud hosting).
 That said, there are ways in which you can curtail your expense.

 Provision what you need

 Cloud governance is an essential aspect of Cloud Optimization.
 Cloud governance requires businesses to have some level of planning.
 Checks and balances need to be in place before allocating resources in the cloud.
 The ease of provisioning brings a lot of unintended consequences, like overprovisioning.
-For example, you needed a server with standard configuration?
+For example, you needed a server with a standard configuration?
 If not careful, you might end up extra provisioning storage, schedule multiple backup policies, perhaps add new rules for a web firewall, a load balancer.
 Each element starts to add up, and soon you are looking at a bloated expense report.

 Zombie assets are those cloud assets that are deployed but are not serving any purpose.
 They can spawn from the actions of an ex-employee or a service that is not relevant anymore as the application architecture might have changed.
 Kill these Zombie assets to unlock some savings.
 It's also important to note that these Zombie assets may spawn more zombie assets.
 For example, a Zombie Backup process, if left running, will keep on creating more backups.
 An unchecked backup policy will generate more Zombie storage space.
 The storage space and the backup policy both are Zombie assets.
 Kill both!